-Through discussions with stakeholders, fair housing advocates, and this assessment of fair housing issues, the City identified factors that contribute to fair housing issues in Santa Rosa, as shown in Table 4-4.
+Through discussions with stakeholders, fair housing advocates, and this assessment of fair housing issues, the City identified factors that contribute to fair housing issues in Santa Rosa, as shown in Table 4-45.
 While there are several strategies identified to address the fair housing issues, the most pressing barriers are the presence of RCAAs (or highly exclusive neighborhoods), disproportionate presence of Hispanic-identifying communities in low resource areas, and disproportionate presence of overcrowded and overpaying households on the west side of the city.
-The City has identified the factors that contribute to these issues as priorities in combatting fair housing issues and facilitating new housing choices in high-resource areas.
-Prioritized contributing factors are bolded in the table.
+Contributing factors have been prioritized based on whether each is a focus to be addressed in the short-term, mid-term, or long-term across the duration of the planning period.
+A short-term timeframe indicates that the City intends to take immediate actions within the first two years of the planning period to address the issue, while a long-term timeframe may take more substantial, time intensive actions to address.
+The City has identified the factors that contribute to these issues as prioritized contributing factors are bolded in the table.